fedilayoub/menu-items-display/README.md

 # Moroccan Food Menu
-In this execise Itried to make a moroccan food menu which will display a set of local food in a restaurant and will filter food based on the category of the meal.
+In this exercise I tried to make a moroccan food menu which will display a local set of moroccan food in a restaurant and will filter food based on the category of the meal.
 ## Preview
 ![image of the menu](https://github.com/fedilayoub/menu-items-display/blob/main/public/images/preview.jpg)
 ## Demo